cn0047/stash/ed/t/architecturalmethodologies.md

 * Process (create -> evolve -> change -> manage architecture).
 * Work products (roadmap, org chart, matrices, etc.).

+Risk definition: $event due to $cause, which may result in $impact.

 Business driver - resource, process or condition that is vital for continued success and growth of business.
 Business goal - high-level statement of intent, direction, or desired end state.
 Business objective - actionable items needed to achieve business goals.